samaea/virtual-assistant-workshop/README.md

        ![Virtual Assistant - Execute PowerShell script to deploy the bot](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/va-ps-deploy.png)

-  1. While the Virtual Assistant resource is being created, we will deploy in parallel the Point of Interest resource.
+  1. While the Virtual Assistant resource is being created, **we will deploy in parallel the Point of Interest resource**.
 In the end we have 2 bots/skills (VM and POI).

       Therefore we are going to **clone the botframework solutions repository** that contains of the **ready-made Point of Interest skill template**.
 The Point of Interest (POI) Skill adds the funtionality to the bot to find points of interest and directions, powered by Azure Maps and FourSquare.

   1. Open a **new** PowerShell 6 window (right-click on the PowerShell icon in the tab bar to open a new window) by **right clicking on the PowerShell icon in the taskbar** and clicking on **PowerShell 64 (x64)**.